Washington health officials ask state for $100M to respond to novel coronavirus

-OLYMPIA — Washington public health officials are asking lawmakers for $100 million to help respond to the novel coronavirus, as the state faces a swelling number of fatalities and confirmed cases.
+OLYMPIA — Washington officials Monday called for $100 million to help respond to the novel coronavirus, as the state faces a swelling number of fatalities and confirmed cases.

-The request comes as health officials shift their focus from containment to preparing hospitals and health care facilities for a wider spread of cases, according to John Wiesman, secretary of the state Department of Health (DOH).
+That request to state lawmakers came as Gov. Jay Inslee and state Department of Health Secretary John Wiesman talked about potential drastic measures to curb the spread of coronavirus, from school closures to canceling large events.

+Inslee and Wiesman called on residents to wash their hands, stay home from work if sick, and consider avoiding large crowds, especially for people older than 60 or who have chronic health conditions.

 As of noon Monday, 18 people in King and Snohomish counties had been diagnosed with COVID-19, the illness caused by the coronavirus, according to the DOH.
 Six people have died.